 You are at risk for developing heart failure if you:

-Your health care provider will take a detailed medical history and do a physical exam.
-Your health care provider will examine your heart and lungs, checking for enlargement of the heart and fluid in the lungs.
-Other signs of heart failure that your health care provider will look for include enlarged neck veins, swelling in your legs or abdomen, and tenderness of the liver.
-A chest x-ray can help determine if there is fluid on your lungs or enlargement of your heart -- two factors that often go along with heart failure.
+Your health care provider will take a detailed medical history and perform a physical exam.
+Your provider will examine your heart and lungs, checking for enlargement of the heart and fluid in the lungs.
+Other signs of heart failure that your provider will look for include enlarged neck veins, swelling in your legs or abdomen, and tenderness of the liver.
+A chest x-ray can help determine if there is fluid on your lungs or enlargement of your heart, two factors that often go along with heart failure.

-After the initial diagnosis, your health care provider will look for the underlying cause of heart failure.
-Your health care provider may order these tests:
+After the initial diagnosis, your provider will look for the underlying cause of heart failure.
+Your provider may order these tests:

 With proper treatment, you can control symptoms of heart failure and improve your health.
-Many lifestyle changes, such as losing weight, cutting down on salt, and exercising regularly can make a difference in your condition.
+Lifestyle changes, such as losing weight, cutting down on salt, and exercising regularly, can improve your condition.
 Medications are also available to help your heart better pump blood.
 Complementary and alternative therapies can be helpful, too, when used along with standard medical treatment.
-Heart failure is a serious condition and you should always seek medical care; do not take any herbs or supplements without your doctor’s supervision.
+Heart failure is a serious condition and you should always seek medical care.
+DO NOT take any herbs or supplements without your doctor's supervision.

-Carefully monitoring your health and helping to manage your condition makes a big difference in keeping heart failure under control.
-The results of one study found that healthy lifestyle habits (normal body weight, not smoking, regular exercise, moderate alcohol intake, and consumption of breakfast cereals and fruits and vegetables) were associated with a lower risk of heart failure.
+Carefully monitoring your health and helping to manage your condition makes a big difference in managing heart failure.
+The results of one study found that healthy lifestyle habits (normal body weight, not smoking, regular exercise, moderate alcohol intake, and consumption of breakfast cereals, and fruits and vegetables) were associated with a lower risk of heart failure.
 The highest risk was in men adhering to none of the 6 lifestyle factors, and the lowest was among men adhering to 4 or more healthy lifestyle factors.
 To do this, track your weight on a daily basis.
 Weight gain can be a sign that you are retaining fluid and that the pump function of your heart is getting worse.
 Make sure you weigh yourself at the same time each day and on the same scale.